ossia/score-docs/docs/reference-manual/devices.md

 In the Device setup window, in the left column, select the desired device type.

 Each device type has its setup panel depending of the used protocol.
-Please see the [Devices references page]({{ site.baseurl }}/devices-references.html) to setup your device.
+Please see the relevant device reference page to setup your device.

 ## Rate limiting

 ## Device explorer